nhsconnect/FHIR-NRLS-API/pages/explore/development_general_api_guidance.md

 DocumentReference.
 If not then the NRL should roll back all changes and an error returned.

 #### Update or Delete Request - Provider ODS Code does not match Custodian ODS Code ####
 This error is raised during a provider update or delete interaction.
-There is one exception scenario:
+There are two exception scenarios:
+- A provider update pointer request contains a URL that resolves to a single DocumentReference however the custodian property does not match the ODS code in the fromASID header.
 - A provider delete pointer request contains a URL that resolves to a single DocumentReference however the custodian property does not match the ODS code in the fromASID header.

 #### DocumentReference does not exist ####